okta/odyssey/packages/docs/components/checkbox.md

 <Description>

-In the case of nested checkboxes, an `:indeterminate` state may be required.
+In the case of nested checkboxes, an indeterminate state may be required.

-Please note that this state must be set via javascript and is not reflected in the DOM - only `checked` and `unchecked` states will be submitted by default.
+Note that this state is visual-only and will be submitted as either "checked" or "unchecked" depending on the design of your UI.

 </Description>

 <Visual>
   <figure class="ods-table--figure">
     <figcaption class="ods-table--figcaption">
-      Best donuts poll results
+      Hangar 18 inventory
     </figcaption>
     <table class="ods-table">
-      <caption>Results of the most popular donuts poll administered October 2020.</caption>
+      <caption>A checklist for auditing facility storage.</caption>
       <thead>
         <tr>
           <th scope="column" class="is-ods-table-checkbox">